akozeka/php-candidate-test/README.md

 Optionally you can also add caching logic, if first part will be too easy for you.

 ## How to check your functional:
-You can run `php test/index.php 71100` to check results of code execution.
+You can run `php test/index.php Mariupol` to check results of code execution.